 September 5, 2020

-The Underwriters Laboratories Battery Safety team has collaborated with World Resources Institute, India (WRI-India) on two webinars this year as part of an ongoing series on electric mobility.
+The Underwriters Laboratories electrochemical safety team has collaborated with World Resources Institute, India (WRI-India) on two webinars this year as part of an ongoing series on electric mobility.
 “Lithium-ion Battery Hazards and Design Challenges for the Electric Vehicle Sector" and “Electric Vehicle Safety: Thermal Runaway and Fire Characteristics and Suppression in Lithium-ion Batteries” were attended by almost 500 participants from around the world.

 On May 25, 2020, Underwriters Laboratories Research Director Dr. Judy Jeevarajan presented “Lithium-ion Battery Hazards and Design Challenges for the Electric Vehicle Sector” to participants India, the United States, the United Kingdom, Canada, the Philippines, Germany, South Korea, Belgium, United Arab Emirates, Norway, China, Morocco, Taiwan, Singapore and other countries around the world.